zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 * A **dynamic** list leaves the extension in charge of filtering the list of items.
   * These are implementations of the `IDynamicListPage` interface.
-  * In this case, `GetItems` will be called every time the query changes, and the extension is responsible for filtering the list of items.
+  * TODO!
+NO THIS CHANGED ~In this case, `GetItems` will be called every time the query~ changes, and the extension is responsible for filtering the list of items.
     * Ex: The GitHub extension may want to allow the user to type `is:issue is:open`, then return a list of open issues, without string matching on